Financial-Times/origami/README.md

 Provides a reasonably reliable way (more so than `window.orientation`) of obtaining the current orientation of the viewport.

 ### `o-viewport#getSize()`
-Provides a reliable way of obtaining the current dimensions of the viewport.
+Provides a reliable way of obtaining the current dimensions of the viewport. returns and object with teh properties `width` and `height`

 ### `o-viewport#setThrottleInterval(eventType, interval)` *Product use only*
 Sets the debounce/throttle interval for a given event [`scroll`, `resize` or `orientation`].